The Pillows: 35th Anniversary and disbandment (2020–2025)

+On 31 January 2025, the Pillows disbanded after their last concert at KT Zepp Yokohama on the same date.

 Logo and mascot

-Buster-kun has been The Pillows' mascot since about 1998, when on a visit to London, the band saw a doll of a "grotesque and creepy-looking teddy bear" in a shop window.
+Buster-kun has been the Pillows' mascot since about 1998, when on a visit to London, the band saw a doll of a "grotesque and creepy-looking teddy bear" in a shop window.
 Since then it has been constantly used in promotional videos, album artwork and goods such as T-shirts and bracelets.
 Buster-kun was named after the Little Busters album and the group also uses the term "little busters" for its fans.

 The original doll can be seen in the promotional video for the song "Hybrid Rainbow" and on the DVD video and artwork cover of the Hello, Welcome to Bubbletown's Happy Zoo (Instant Show) DVD.

 In an interview, Sawao commented on the reason why they adopted Buster-kun and what it represents to the band's music:

 "The original doll was made out of really dirty old leather and had a real-looking eye and tongue, but one of the eyes was a button and it was displayed in a window, shaking like it was being electrocuted.

 We still don't know what it was and why it was there, because it wasn't in a store display window and it didn't look like it was for commercial purposes, but it just seemed like someone's idea of a prank or some artist's work that we thought was interesting.
 So we used it in our jacket booklet and while we were on tour, we thought of placing that bear image on T-shirts, so we sent the picture to a designer to arrange it.
 At first it looks cute, but once you get up close, it has sharp teeth like it's ready to bite any minute.
-So that kind-of-cute but kind-of-scary look fits right in with The Pillows music perfectly.".
+So that kind-of-cute but kind-of-scary look fits right in with the Pillows music perfectly.".